IroAlexis/lunionplay/README.md

  # Introduction

-Lunion Play is a compatiblity tool which allows running Windows games on Linux.
+LunionPlay is a compatiblity tool which allows running Windows games on Linux.
 It is an Wine wrapper that provide also DXVK and VKD3D-Proton.

 The main goal is to offer an Proton alternative to launch your GOG games.
 You can use the Wine package of your Linux distribution (but it is not ideal for gaming) or Lutris builds or Wine GE builds or else Wine TkG builds.